mittagessen/kraken/docs/ketos.rst

 * Increase the amount of --workers to speedup data loading.
 This is essential when you use the --augment option.
 * When using an Nvidia GPU, set the --precision option to 16 to use automatic mixed precision (AMP).
 This can provide significant speedup without any loss in accuracy.
 * Use option -B to scale batch size until GPU utilization reaches 100%.
 When using a larger batch size, it is recommended to use option -r to scale the learning rate by the square root of the batch size (1e-3 * sqrt(batch_size)).
-* When fine-tuning, it is recommended to use both mode not add as the network will rapidly unlearn missing labels in the new dataset.
+* When fine-tuning, it is recommended to use `new` mode not `union` as the network will rapidly unlearn missing labels in the new dataset.
 * If the new dataset is fairly dissimilar or your base model has been pretrained with ketos pretrain, use --warmup in conjunction with --freeze-backbone for one 1 or 2 epochs.
 * Upload your models to the model repository.